kuhn-ruess/cmdbsyncer-docs/docs/enterprise/notifications.md

 | `account.created` / `*.updated` / `*.deleted` | Account / User / Rule / Secret mutations (via audit relay) |

-Events via "audit relay" are routed automatically **only when the `audit_log` feature is co-licensed** — the audit recorder forwards persisted entries into the dispatcher without any plugin change.
+Events via "audit relay" are routed automatically **only when the [`audit_log`](audit_log.md) feature is co-licensed** — the audit recorder forwards persisted entries into the dispatcher without any plugin change.

 ## Channels

-Configured under **Notifications → Channels**.
-One row per destination, reusable across rules.
+Configured under **Settings → Notifications → Channels** — the same screen OSS provides.
+With the enterprise package installed, the `type` dropdown gains the non-email options below.

 ### Slack